 |$39||Bottle||QTY||Add To Cart|

 |$468||Case||QTY||Add To Cart|

 We made this wine by leaving part of the Pinot Noir juice in contact with the skins for three days during harvest.
 A warm toastiness evolves from this lees contact and combines with the ethereal Pinot Noir fruit character.
 As the wine ages and the tiny bubbles are formed, an elegant wine of great poise evolves.

 Traditionally, fine Rosé Sparkling wines and Champagnes have been made in very small quantities (and ours is no exception).
 Often they are produced for a specific customer group or a few restaurants that have a fondness for the salmon-hued wine.
 In fact, one of our early winery visitors who loved Rosé Sparkling was the impetus for our own Rosé.

 The perfect pale hue of the 2013 Brut Rosé sets the tone for the very delicate wine to follow.
 Aromas of white peach, rose petal, pink grapefruit and a whiff of biscuitty toastiness are irresistible.
 On the palate, pick up flavors of white cherries, wild strawberry and nectarine with a lingering finish.

 Foods that pair exceedingly well with the vintage Rosé are duck and salmon.
 It is surprisingly good with steak or filet.
 Our Rosé is one of our Brut Sparkling wines that goes well with light dessert, such as fresh berries.
 It is a beautiful wine for a wedding, brunch, Valentine’s Day or any romantic dinner for two; however, it is delicious when you just need a great bottle of Sparkling.

 Sugar (dosage): 0.9%

-The first obligation of a great wine is to delight.Eileen Crane, CEO/Founding Winemaker
+The first obligation of wine is to be delicious.Eileen Crane, CEO/Founding Winemaker